yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters/create-clusters-geopartition.md

 Clusters consist of a primary region and any number of additional secondary regions, where the partitioned, region-specific data resides.
 You can add or remove regions as required.
 When first deploying, you can deploy a single cluster in the primary region.

-Currently, Azure is not supported for partition-by-region clusters.
+Currently, Azure is not supported for partition-by-region clusters (coming soon).

 ## Tablespaces